GNUFox/remoteradioptt/README.md

 This is yet another remote PTT software.
 This one works without mumble or any other server but requires connection between the remote computer (at radio) and the operators computer via a private network.
-As this is intended for usage on a local area network there is no authentication or encryption used.
+This software is intended for usage on a local area network, so there is no authentication or encryption.
+This program only controls PTT and passes audio between the radio and the remote computer.
+Audio streaming is done by [trx](http://www.pogo.org.uk/~mark/trx/).
+As there are almost no Ham radios for VHF/UHF FM available that also have a CAT port the radio is controlled by flashing settings onto it via [CHIRP](https://chirp.danplanet.com/projects/chirp/wiki/Home).

 The goal was to keep both ends as simple as possible.